Dshrewsbury/rag-scratch/README.md

 I've including some very, very basic unit, integration, and e2e tests and integrated them into a CI/CD pipeline via Github Actions.

 I've also included evaluations as well as a synthetic data generation method, but these are ongoing and will be updated shortly.

-## Upcoming Work

-Planned improvements include:

-- Streamlined Evaluation Metrics + Observability
-- Improved Chunking
-- Actual decent automated tests connected to metrics
-- Container/Testing/Deployment that more mimics a production-level scenario
-- Evals for an in production system(Topic Modeling, etc)
-- An actual datapipeline for a real scenario
-- Better config setup(sorry)
-- Just
-- Typechecking